 The agenda and meeting packet of information provided to the managers prior to and at a meeting of the managers;

-The officially approved minutes of meetings of the Board of Managers;
+The officially approved minutes of meetings of the Board;

+The District's annual reports;

+The District’s audit and audited financial statements as required by law;

-The District's annual reports, including annual financial statements, and annual communications;
+The District’s annual communications;

+The District’s Journal of Votes;

+The District’s signed approved minutes of each meeting of the managers

+The “board packet” and any other information submitted or made available at a meeting of the managers;

 The District’s permitting rules;

-The Governance Manual, including all attachments;
+This Governance Manual, including all appendices and attachments;

 The District’s approved annual budgets;

-Minutes and other pertinent information concerning the District’s Governance Committee, Personnel Committee, Citizens Advisory Committee, Technical Advisory Committee and such other committees of the District in existence from time to time;
+Pertinent information concerning the District’s Governance Committee, Personnel Committee, Citizens Advisory Committee, Technical Advisory Committee and such other committees of the District in existence from time to time;

-The District shall maintain a database of:
+The District shall maintain a database and complete records of:

-Permit applications and permits issued;
+Permit applications and permits issued and activities pertaining thereto;

-Cost share applications, approved cost share grants, and related staff reports or compilations;
+Cost share applications, approved cost share grants, and related staff reports or compilations and activities pertaining thereto;

 Delegated authority

-No employee of the District may exercise authority beyond that which is allocated to the administrator by the District bylaws and policies that constitute the Governance Manual.
+No employee of the District may exercise authority beyond that which is allocated to the administrator by the District bylaws, and the policies and resolutions duly adopted by the Board.

 Authority delegated to the administrator may not be delegated to other employees or contractors of the District.

-Duties assigned to the administrator may be delegated to other employees or contractors by the administrator, however the administrator will remain responsible to the Board of Managers for the proper execution of all delegated duties.
+Duties assigned to the administrator may be delegated to other employees or contractors by the administrator, however the administrator will remain responsible to the Board for the proper execution of all delegated duties.

 All consultants to the District work under the direction of the administrator, except for auditors and legal counsel.
-The auditor’s and legal counsel’s primary responsibility is to the Board of Managers.
+The auditor’s and legal counsel’s primary responsibility is to the Board.

-Except as otherwise specifically provided for herein, the administrator may not commit funds of the District without the approval of the Board of Managers.
+Except as otherwise specifically provided for herein, the administrator may not commit funds of the District without the approval of the Board.

 Managers’ authority

-The Board President is authorized to speak on behalf of the District.
-No other manager may speak on behalf of the District unless authorized to do so by the Board of Managers.
-This provision does not prevent any manager from giving his or her opinion on any matter as long as he/she makes clear he/she does not speak for the District or the Board of Managers.
-Managers are encouraged to withhold individual opinions on a subject pertaining to the District until the next regularly scheduled meeting of the Board of Managers or a special meeting on such matter, if sooner.
+No manager may speak on behalf of the District unless authorized to do so by the Board.
+This provision does not prevent any manager from giving his or her opinion on any matter as long as he/she makes clear that they does not speak for the District or the Board.
+Managers are encouraged to withhold individual opinions on a subject pertaining to the District until the next regularly scheduled meeting of the Board or a special meeting on such matter, if sooner.

-No individual manager may provide direction, instructions or authorization to the administrator unless specifically authorized to do so by the Board of Managers.
+No individual manager may provide direction, instructions or authorization to the administrator unless specifically authorized to do so by the Board.

-A manager’s request for information that would require more than 15 minutes of the administrator’s time must be approved by the board of managers.
-Cumulative requests that require more than 30 minutes of the administrator’s time in one calendar month must be approved by the Board of Managers.
+A manager shall be given timely access to all information upon request by the manager subject to all applicable laws.
+A manager should endeavor to limit his/her requests for information so as not to unreasonably interfere with the administrator’s other duties.
+Nothing contained herein shall restrict a manager’s rights under any applicable law.

-A manager’s request for information in the possession of the District, including information from consultants to the District, other than auditors or legal counsel, shall be directed through the Administrator.
+A manager’s request for information in the possession of the District, including information from consultants to the District, other than auditors or legal counsel, shall be directed through the administrator.
 Manager requests for information to auditors and legal counsel may be directed to the auditor and legal counsel.
 Except in the case of allegations of wrongdoing, auditors and legal counsel shall inform the administrator of such requests for information.

-Individual managers cannot bind the District to agreements or expenditures unless specifically authorized to do so by the Board of Managers.
-An agreement shall be binding on the District only if such agreement has been signed on behalf of the District by a person authorized to do so pursuant to action by the Board of Managers.
+Individual managers cannot bind the District to agreements or expenditures unless specifically authorized to do so by the Board.
+An agreement shall be binding on the District only if such agreement has been signed on behalf of the District by a person authorized to do so pursuant to action by the Board.

 Schedule of Regular Activities